-The redemption of Units may be suspended by the Trust at the discretion of the Trustees if the number of Units tendered for redemption in a month would exceed 20% of the Fair Market Value of all of the issued and outstanding Units at such time, or the redemption of the Units would result in the Trust no longer qualifying as a "mutual fund trust" for the purposes of the Act.
+The redemption of Units may be temporarily suspended by the Trust at the discretion of the Trustees for a period of no longer than 12 months if the number of Units tendered for redemption in a month would exceed 20% of the Fair Market Value of all of the issued and outstanding Units at such time, or the redemption of the Units would result in the Trust no longer qualifying as a "mutual fund trust" for the purposes of the Act.

-The Trust intends to make regular distributions of its available cash to unitholders, payable monthly, at the discretion of the Trustees.
+The Trust intends to make regular distributions of its available cash to Unitholders, payable monthly, at the discretion of the Trustees.
 Prior to January 1, 2021, distributions were declared and payable on a quarterly basis.
 In accordance with the Limited Partnership Agreement ("LPA") of CSL, the distributions are determined based on the distributable income available at CSL, of which 75% is allocated to the limited partners of CSL, and 25% is allocated to ASH Inc. as general partner of CSL (collectively, "Periodic Distributions").

-For the year ended December 31, 2021, the Trust declared Periodic Distributions of \$10,689,706 (year ended December 31, 2020 - \$9,736,285) to unitholders of the Trust, of which \$1,098,832 (December 31, 2020 - \$2,298,563) was payable as at year-end.
-The distributions were subsequently paid on January 14, 2022.
+For the year ended December 31, 2022, the Trust declared Periodic Distributions of \$15,080,055 (2021 - \$10,689,706) to Unitholders of the Trust, of which \$1,350,000 (2021 - \$1,098,832) was payable at the year-end.
+The distributions were subsequently paid on January 12, 2023.